The Big Bang

 If you have an expanding frame and there was one elementary particle in every possible place of it and no particle would have any extra velocity relative to the expanding frame (every particle locally stands still with respect to the expanding frame), then every possible velocity would be possessed by precisely one particle.

-Originally in my theory of gravitation the Higgs field was a superposition of all possible fields with one specific velocity all over space.
+Originally in my theory of gravitation the Higgs field was a superposition of all possible fields that has one specific velocity all over space.
 It seemed the most logical guess. *)

 It is a kind of field of all possible expansions (very first state only), where all possible = ranging all over space.
 In (3.2) we will see how this requirement is fulfilled.